Azure/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 <a name="change-log"></a>
 ## Change Log

+July 2021
+* Added guidance of region and resource group location for non-regional create (global create)

 April 2021
 * Added change log.
 Updated guidance for hiding/disabling tabs in Optional Steps & Required Steps.